By Yeti \ March 9 2016 \ 4 Comments

 As a guest blogger for Ski Utah, I’ll be featuring the Wild Women of the Wasatch through a series that shows women of all backgrounds finding happiness through outdoor sports in the Wasatch mountains.
-The first episode is about a few amazing ladies of the Wasatch Adaptive Sports (WAS) program based out of Snowbird Ski and Summer Resort.
+The first episode is about a few amazing ladies of the Wasatch Adaptive Sports (WAS) program based out of Snowbird.
 Be sure to watch through the end of the video, it’ll pull at your heart strings.

 During the fall of 2015, I stopped working at my full-time job doing PR for an outdoor sports event production company.
 With some of my free time, I began volunteering at WAS where I assist the instructors with ski lessons for people with various types of disabilities.
 The mission of WAS is to encourage individuals with adaptive needs and their families to expand their potential and engage in active living through year-round recreational, educational and social activities.
 WAS programs focus on increasing independence and mobility in a social environment.

 Check out this video that we shot this past month which highlights the incredible women of the Wasatch mountains:

 Anna Beninati was run over by a moving freight train above her knees when she was 17.
 After three weeks in the hospital, she began taking mono ski (sit-ski) lessons with WAS.
 She soon became an instructor and is training to race in the Paralympics.